What is doctrine?

 Because our understanding of mysteries – light, truth, and knowledge – is a function of mysteries either being added to us or taken away; it makes sense that our understanding of what is “doctrinal” also shifts.

-What this suggests is that our doctrine will reflect greater or lesser light and truth depending on how obedient, faithful, and diligent we as a collective covenant body has been to what has been revealed.
+What this also suggests is that our doctrine will reflect greater or lesser light and truth depending on how obedient, faithful, and diligent we as a collective covenant body has been to what has been revealed.

-Because our body of doctrine shifts according to the obedience of the covenant membership, it is important to consider is that what is doctrinal does not include all that is true.
+Because our body of doctrine shifts according to the obedience of the covenant membership, it is important to consider that what is doctrinal does not include all that is true.
 What is considered “doctrinal” will of necessity be a very small subset of eternal truth.

 Our doctrine has changed over the past 200 years.
 This is to be expected.
 And if we are honest with ourselves we can ask some hard questions: How true have we been to the revelations we’ve already received?
 Are we receiving more?
 Are we a more enlightened people two centuries since the Father and the Son manifested to Joseph and light burst upon the earth once again?